-Diabetes Diet: 20 Fruits That Are Okay To Eat
+Diabetes Diet: Top 20 Fruits for Diabetes

 If you’ve ever consulted a dietician, one of the first things they recommend is that you eat smaller, more frequent meals instead of three heavy meals.
-This helps keep your blood sugar levels stable instead of big spikes and drop, which are detrimental to your health.
+This helps keep your blood sugar levels stable instead of big spikes and drops, which are detrimental to your health.

 Snacking in between can be tricky for some people and is the easiest time to eat something unhealthy.
 One healthy and nutritious option is eating fruits.
 Yes, you heard that right!
 In this article, you will discover fruits with low sugar that are best for people with diabetes.

 There are a lot of misconceptions when it comes to diabetes and fruits – today we’re going to help clarify these.